 Online Courses for Aspiring, New, & Experienced Farmers

-The Cornell Small Farms Program offers a suite of more than 20 online courses to help farmers improve their technical and business skills.
+The Cornell Small Farms Program offers a suite of more than 20 online courses, primarily taught by Cornell Cooperative Extension educators, to help farmers improve their technical and business skills.

 - Interactive 5 to 8-week courses connect you to the information and people you need to start a successful farm business or diversify your farm